ErpNetDocs/tech/advanced/document-amounts/rows-weighting.md

 When customs taxes are paid for goods on import, some of the products have taxes and others don't.
 For many, taxes are defined by law and they're a constant percentage of the product value.
 You have to enter their weight for the additional amount 'Customs'.

-Then, once the documents are entered in @@name, and a product is selected in a document row, its weight is copied from the product definition into the **Document Line Amount** panel.
+Once the documents are entered in @@name and a product is selected in a document row, its weight is copied from the product definition into the **Document Line Amount** panel.

 You can change the default weights of the products.

 **Example 1:**